Pōmare I (Ngāpuhi)

-The Ngāti Manu originally lived at Tautoro, south of Kaikohe, however disputes with the Ngāti Toki (Ngāti Wai) in Pōmare’s lifetime forced them to move and settle at Kororāreka, Matauwhi, Otuihu, Waikare and Te Karetu on the southern shore of the Bay of Islands.
-Pōmare I established a pā at Matauwhi, near to Kororāreka (now Russell), in what is now called Pomare Bay.
+The Ngāti Manu originally lived at Tautoro, south of Kaikohe, however disputes with the Ngāti Toki (Ngāti Wai) in Pōmare’s lifetime forced them to move and settle at Kororāreka, Matauwhi, Ōtūihu, Waikare and Te Kāretu on the southern shore of the Bay of Islands.
+Pōmare I established a pā at Matauwhi, near Kororāreka (now Russell), in what is now called Pōmare Bay.

 Following the death of Pōmare I in 1826, his nephew Whiria adopted his uncle’s names, Whētoi and Pōmare, so Whiria is referred to as Pōmare II.

 Relations with the Church Missionary Society (CMS)

 The Church Missionary Society (CMS) arrived in the Bay of Islands in 1814.
 Pōmare supplied food and timber to the missionaries.

-He traded timber for tools and he also traded timber for muskets to provided security against the northern hapū within the Ngāpuhi, which was led by Hongi Hika, Tareha, Ruatara, and Rewa (Manu) a chief of the Ngāti Tawake hapū of Kerikeri.
+He traded timber for tools and he also traded timber for muskets to provided security against the northern hapū within the Ngāpuhi, which was led by Hongi Hika, Tāreha, Ruatara, and Rewa (Manu) a chief of the Ngāti Tawake hapū of Kerikeri.
 At this time there was fighting between the hapū of the Ngāpuhi as well as intertribal fighting (known as the Musket Wars).
 The Rev. Henry Williams was appointed the leader of the CMS mission in 1823.
 He stopped the CMS trading muskets with the Ngāpuhi.
 However other Europeans continued to trade muskets with the Ngāpuhi and other Māori tribes.

-The missionaries regarded Pōmare as one of the important leaders in the Bay of Islands, together with Hongi Hika, Te Whareumu and Rakau.
+The missionaries regarded Pōmare as one of the important leaders in the Bay of Islands, together with Hongi Hika, Te Whareumu and Rākau.
 In July 1815 Pōmare went to visit Port Jackson (Sydney) in the missionary vessel Active.